TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving: Introduction

-While e2e FD-SLMs facilitate more natural conversational experiences, a significant challenge arises when training these models on spoken dialogue data.
-Their conversational abilities tend to degrade in comparison to text-based Large Language Models (TLMs) due to the nature of prolonged speech sequences and the scarcity of high-quality speech training data \cite{glm4voice,miniomni}.
-One promising solution to this challenge is to transfer the text abilities to speech abilities by leveraging text-guided speech generation, where the model first generates the assistant's text response based on the input context, followed by generating the corresponding speech response.
-However, applying text guidance in e2e FD-SLMs poses significant challenges, as these models require precise time alignment between the user and assistant audio streams to effectively capture complex conversational patterns and provide timely, meaningful responses.
-Integrating text elements into the audio streams can easily disrupt this alignment, ultimately compromising the responsiveness and coherence of the generated speech.
+While e2e FD-SLMs enable more natural conversational experiences, a key challenge is that their conversational abilities degrade compared to text-based Large Language Models (TLMs), due to prolonged speech sequences and the scarcity of high-quality speech training data \cite{glm4voice,miniomni}.
+One promising solution is to transfer text abilities to speech abilities via text-speech interleaved generation, where the model first generates the assistant’s text response and uses it to guide subsequent speech generation.
+However, applying text guidance in e2e FD-SLMs poses significant challenges, as these models require precise time alignment between user and assistant audio streams to capture complex conversational patterns and provide timely, meaningful responses.
+Interleaving text tokens into the audio streams can easily disrupt this alignment, compromising the responsiveness and coherence of the generated speech.

-The challenges of integrating texts into assistant-channel audio data can be summarized into two main aspects. \textbf{1) Insertion Timing.} The text must be inserted precisely at the moment the assistant begins speaking.
-If the insertion is too early, the assistant may respond without accessing the full context of the user's speech, leading to misinterpretations or hallucinations.
-Conversely, if the insertion is too late, the assistant's speech may precede the inserted text, rendering the text guidance approach ineffective. \textbf{2) Insertion Length.} The length of the inserted text is critical.
-If the text is too lengthy, the assistant may continue speaking excessively and struggle to adapt its responses to subsequent user inputs.
-On the other hand, if the inserted text is too brief, the semantic content may become overly fragmented, diminishing the effectiveness of the text guidance approach \cite{roboego}.
+The challenges of integrating text into assistant-channel audio data can be summarized in two aspects. \textbf{1) Insertion timing.} Text must be inserted precisely when the assistant begins speaking.
+If it is inserted too early, the assistant may respond without the full user context, causing hallucinations.
+If it is inserted too late, the assistant’s speech may precede the text, undermining the text guidance's effectiveness. \textbf{2) Insertion length.} The length of the inserted text is also critical.
+If it is too long, the assistant may overspeak and fail to adapt to subsequent user inputs; if too short, the semantic content becomes fragmented, weakening the effectiveness of text guidance \cite{roboego}.